publishing-api: Checking parity of GraphQL and Content Store responses

 If you get a syntax error when running the diffing scripts, you might be using an old version of Bash.
 At the time of writing, the version of Bash shipped with macOS is two major versions behind the latest release and missing some features used in the scripts.
 You can install a modern version via Homebrew.

-Retrieving base paths from logs using Athena
+Retrieving base paths

 You can use Athena to retrieve base paths of cache misses over a given time period.
 Below is an example Trino SQL query.
 You just need to edit the dates.

-Save the output to tmp/diff_graphql/unfiltered_base_paths
+Save the output to tmp/base_paths/unfiltered_base_paths

 and then run the

-script to filter the base paths by
+script to filter the base paths by one or more schema

-one or more schema names in preparation for running the bulk script.
-You will
+names in preparation for running the bulk script.
+You will need a replicated

-work properly.
-If using Content Store, pass the --with-content-store
+using Content Store, pass the --with-content-store

-flag to
+flag to the script.

 SELECT DISTINCT